 - Low heat input, ideal for heat treated alloys.

-- Large powder metal alloy inventory.
+- Large powder metal alloy inventory and custom alloy blends.

 - Variable beam size allows for cladding parts of different size/thickness.
 Laser Hard-facing as little as 0.010″, and as much as 0.060″ per pass.